Creating a text template

 - Copy and change a text template

-If you want to apply the references of an existing text template but change the text yourself, copy the template and customise it.
+If you want to apply the references of an existing text template but change the text yourself, copy the template and customise it. - Go to the Templates tab and select Templates tab and select Text templates, then Text templates, then Search for suitable templates.
+Search for suitable templates.

 - Select the template in the list by left-click.

+- Click on Copyin the horizontal toolbar.
 Copyin the horizontal toolbar.

 - The copy of the text template will open.